Gilga/ProjectAssistant.jl/README.md

-# JuliaProjectTemplate.jl
+# ProjectAssistant.jl

-- Julia Version 1.3.1
+- Created with Julia Version 1.3.1
 - Uses [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl) + additional scripts to create and run new projects.
+- Additionally can use DrWatson dirs (see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl)), but package is not required.

+## Required
+- [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl) + additional scripts to create and run new projects.

 ## Run script on Linux